 Hypermobile infants lock their elbows into hyperextension when they push up on their arms.
 As a result they do not develop the arm strength needed for getting up onto all fours and crawling.

-Hypermobile (low tone) infants often bottom shuffle, and skip crawling stage
+Hypermobile (low tone) infants often bottom shuffle, and skip the crawling stage

 Hypermobile and low tone infants sometimes do not crawl.
 Instead they may scoot on their bottoms to get around.